 Finish daily and story “quests” to obtain s-chips.
 Complete quests in the daily section to open gift boxes, which may contain s-chips.
 Finish certain story quests to get s-chips as rewards.

 On the home screen, tap on “Visit” to interact with male characters who met you in the main story.
 “Chat” with them to earn affection.
 Tap on a character or play games with him to earn hearts, which help your raise your affection level.

 The story button is just above the “chat” button.
 New stories will be available once you raise the level of affection.
 To raise affection levels, you will need to chat with the character or play games with him.

 The story mode in the Visit section allows you to earn S-chips.
-It will also have debate levels that will allow you to earn s-chips as first clear rewards.
-Make sure you don’t lose debate in the first attempt, or you might lose any chance of obtaining them.
+It will also have debate levels that will allow you to earn s-chips as the first clear rewards.
+Make sure you don’t lose the debate in the first attempt, or you might lose any chance of obtaining them.